-Company car users will benefit from the low benefit-in-kind rates of the Lexus GS 300h SE – compared to its premium market hybrid competitors, the GS 300h SE could save business users as much as £7000 over a three year period.
+Company car users will benefit from the low benefit-in-kind rates of the Lexus GS 300h SE – compared to its premium market hybrid competitors, the GS 300h SE could save business users more than £6000 over a three year period.

 Lexus goes to great lengths to ensure its car’s are of the highest quality, training specialist ‘Takuma’ craftspeople to oversee the production of the GS.
 Because of these skills and the rigorous testing procedures put in place, Lexus confidently warrants the GS for three years or 60,000 miles (whichever comes sooner) and covers the hybrid components for five years/60,000 miles.
 Additional cover comes in the form of a 12-year anti-corrosion warranty.